Running ElasticSearch in a cluster on Azure

 I’m assuming that you have three VM’s up and running:

 Now for the boring part: installing ElasticSearch.
-Actually it’s quite simple, but I wont go into detail on it, because it’s fairly well documented here in the Installation part.
+Actually it’s quite simple, why I wont go into detail on it.
 You might argue that we could do with installing ElasticSearch on a single VM and using that as a template for the other two VMs.
 You’re right!
 Azure supports creating new VMs from existing virtual discs, but I’ve never really tried, why I don’t want to write something rubbish.
 For now just install ElasticSearch on the three VMs.

 Remember when I told the advantages about added all of the VMs to the same virtual network?
 Well now it’s time to collect.
 ElasticSearch supports different types of discovery, which in plain words makes multiple ElasticSearch instances talk to each other.
 The default type of discovery is multicast where you do not need to configure anything.
 Unfortunately multicast doesn’t seem to work on Azure (yet), why we need to configure this using unicast.
 On each VM, open the elasticsearch.yml located in the config directory of ElasticSearch and search for